-With our savings calculator you can find out how much you need to put away each month to reach your savings target or calculate the future value of your savings.
+Our savings calculator can help you find out how much you need to save each month to reach your target or calculate the future value of your savings.
 You can also work out how long it will take you to hit your goal.

 How to grow your savings